kggurram/jasontsan.com/README.md

-# Website for Jason Tsan, a local barber
+# Business website for Jason Tsan, a local barber.